 Lastly, you have the potential to start real conversations with real people.
 You may even consider sharing an employee’s post to the company page and offering some additional comments.

-Like All Social Media Platforms, Consistency Is Key
+Similar to All Social Media Platforms, Consistency Is Key

 For example, if you normally post on Mondays and Fridays, make sure to consistently post on those days.
 Anything extra is a bonus, but your audience will expect to see your content at least on Mondays and Fridays.
 Getting into a rhythm is not only good for your audience, but it’s good to keep yourself on track too!

-Give LinkedIn Stories A Try!
+Give LinkedIn Features A Try!